 Social media, blogs, forums, and various online communities are an almost inexhaustible source of business clients.
 However, one should be able to subtly encourage the user to click on the link and place an order.
 Below is a selection of great websites that have made social media marketing their priority.

 The platform appeared in 2010 thanks to Justyn Howard, Peter Sung, Aaron Rankin, and Gil Lara.
 First and foremost, this is the tool allowing the business to optimize communication with potential clients via all popular social media.
-It is integrated with Google Analytics, which makes it possible to estimate its ROI.
+Second, it is integrated with Google Analytics, which makes it possible to estimate its ROI.

 This website was created by Jenn Herman, a guru of Instagram promotion, so her blog is all about this marketing niche.
-She writes a lot about product promotion in Instagram, explains the principles of Ista algorithms, touches upon promotion on Facebook.
+She writes a lot about product promotion on Instagram, explains the principles of Ista algorithms, touches upon promotion on Facebook.

 Conversion rate optimization

 The main purpose of all marketing tricks is to maximize the conversion rates, or, in other words, convince the client to click the link and order a product or service from a website.
 Below you will find a list of cool websites offering good advice on CRO (conversion rate optimization).

 The project was founded by Peep Laja – one of the best marketing professionals.
 In 2015, PPS Hero ranked him first among the top specialists in conversion rate optimization.